A faked photo of Jessica Alba

-Mr Charles came clean to his wife and promised to get help for what he now realised was an addiction.
-But the resulting depression from his firing, the loss of trust from his wife and his inability to find another job – combined with his promises to stop looking at fakes, but his powerlessness to do so – led to her leaving him ten months later, taking his two young daughters.
+Mr. Charles came clean to his wife and promised to get help for what he now realized was an addiction.
+But the resulting depression from his firing, the loss of trust from his wife, and his inability to find another job—combined with his promises to stop looking at fakes, but his powerlessness to resist the temptation—led to her leaving him ten months later, taking their two young daughters.

-I’m about to ask Mr Charles if he still looks at fakes, but – given the collection he’s just taken me through – I already know the answer, so ask instead why he continues to indulge in the very thing that made his life fall apart.
+I’m about to ask Mr. Charles if he still looks at fakes, but given the collection he’s just taken me through, I already know the answer.
+So instead I ask why he continues to indulge in the very thing that made his life fall apart.
 “Why does an alcoholic need a drink?” he answers.

-Years before Mr Charles’s firing, a 17-year-old Italian boy named Marco was whiling away his lunch hours drawing comic book heroines in a notebook, most of the time with their clothes torn to shreds, instead of socialising with his schoolmates.
-“I couldn’t explain it then,” Marco says, “but I drew these fake people with their clothes off because I wasn’t good at having real relationships – much less feeling comfortable around girls.
+Years before Mr. Charles’s firing, a 17-year-old Italian boy named Marco was whiling away his lunch hours drawing comic book heroines in a notebook, most of the time with their clothes torn to shreds, instead of socializing with his schoolmates.
+“I couldn’t explain it then,” Marco says, “but I drew these fake people with their clothes off because I wasn’t good at having real relationships, much less feeling comfortable around girls.
 I think the drawing of the obviously unattainable fake comic book superheroes was a way to release my teenage sexual frustration.
 Plus, I always liked to draw.”

 Another fake nude of Alba

 Unsurprisingly, Marco’s reclusiveness and his drawing of unobtainable women may have also had something to do with his relationship with his mother.
-A year earlier, his father had run off with the woman he hired to clean their house, leaving Marco and his mother to fend for themselves – something his mother wasn’t much good at.
+A year earlier, his father had run off with the woman he'd hired to clean their house, leaving Marco and his mother to fend for themselves—something his mother wasn’t much good at.

 The more his mother withdrew from life, the more panic attacks Marco found himself having at school, which led to increased bullying from his classmates.
-It wasn’t long before he started self-harming, before eventually becoming bulimic.
+It wasn’t long before he started self-harming; eventually he became bulimic.
 Things came to a head shortly after Marco’s 18th birthday, when his mother killed herself.
 His father didn’t show for the funeral.
 “I knew I should have been mad at my father, but all my anger went towards my mother,” he says.

-Upon his release from the hospital, Marco was referred to a treatment centre where he attended cognitive behavioural therapy sessions for six months.
+Upon his release from the hospital, Marco was referred to a treatment center where he attended cognitive-behavioral-therapy sessions for six months.
 “It wasn’t until I did an extra session with an arts therapist that I began to turn the corner,” he says.
-“She was the most non-judgmental person I’ve known.
+“She was the most nonjudgmental person I’ve known.
 She asked what made me happy and I just answered, ‘Drawing unobtainable women.’
 And she said, ‘So do that.’”

 A faked image of Mila Kunis

 So what pseudonym did he choose?
-“Black Magnus,” he says, adding that the recognition and encouragement of his talents gave him a confidence that, just a few years earlier, he could never dream of having.
+“Black Magnus,” he says, adding that the recognition and encouragement of his talents gave him a confidence that, just a few years earlier, he could never have dreamed of having.